django-import-export/django-import-export/docs/contributing.rst

 * Again, ensure there isn't already an issue or pull request out there on it.

-  * If there is & you feel you have a better fix, please take note of the issue number & mention it in your pull request.
+  * If there is and you feel you have a better fix, please take note of the issue number and mention it in your pull request.

-* Create a new pull request (based on your branch), including what the problem/feature is, versions of your software & referencing any related issues/pull requests.
+* Create a new pull request (based on your branch), including what the problem/feature is, versions of your software and referencing any related issues/pull requests.

 In order to be merged into django-import-export, contributions must have the following: